Blog

 Launch strategy is a campaign, not a market entry plan

-Most DTC product launches are treated as marketing campaigns — a defined spending period with a start date, an end date, and a budget.
-What they're missing is market entry strategy: positioning decisions about where the product lives in the competitive landscape, channel decisions about which acquisition paths will produce the most durable first customers, and retention design decisions about what happens after the first purchase to turn launch customers into repeat buyers.
-Without these decisions made before launch, the campaign generates traffic and the product struggles to convert it into sustainable revenue.
+Launch strategy gets treated as a campaign, not a market entry plan: a spending window with a start date, an end date, a budget.
+Missing underneath it: positioning in the competitive landscape, which acquisition paths produce the most durable first customers, and what happens after the first purchase to turn launch customers into repeat buyers.
+Skip those calls and the campaign generates traffic the product cannot convert into sustainable revenue.

 Pre-launch audience building isn't done, so launch depends entirely on paid spend

-Channel strategy repeats what worked for the last launch instead of matching this product
+Channel strategy repeats the last launch instead of matching this product

-Post-launch customer data isn't used to recalibrate in real time
+Post-launch data isn't used to recalibrate in real time

 How We Help

-Go-to-market engagements for DTC ecommerce start with product and market positioning: understanding exactly who this product is for, what job it does for them, and where it sits in the competitive landscape.
-For DTC brands launching into a crowded category, positioning specificity is the difference between a launch that finds its customer and one that gets lost.
-We build the customer narrative and competitive positioning before touching channel strategy.
+Go-to-market engagements start with product and market positioning: who this is for, what job it does for them, where it sits in the competitive landscape.
+In a crowded category, positioning specificity is the difference between a launch that finds its customer and one that gets lost in the feed.
+We build the customer narrative and competitive positioning before touching channel strategy, tied to the same growth strategy work that governs the brand's longer-term acquisition planning.

-Pre-launch program design creates the owned audience foundation that makes launch economics work.
-For most DTC brands, this means designing a waitlist or early access program, building pre-launch email and SMS capture into the product page before launch, and identifying the influencer and community relationships that can generate launch-week organic attention.
-The goal is to have an owned audience ready to activate on launch day rather than depending entirely on paid channels for initial volume.
+Pre-launch program design builds the owned audience that makes launch economics work: a waitlist or early access program, email and SMS capture on the product page before launch, and the creator relationships that generate launch-week organic attention.
+The goal is an audience ready to activate on launch day rather than a launch that depends entirely on paid channels.

-Channel strategy maps the target customer's discovery journey to the acquisition channels most likely to reach them at the right point in their consideration cycle.
-For a DTC product with a longer consideration cycle, this means building the content and comparison assets that capture mid-funnel consideration; for a product with an impulse purchase dynamic, it means maximizing reach and creative freshness in paid social.
-Channel strategy for DTC launches isn't about spreading budget across every channel — it's about concentrating it where the target customer is most likely to convert.
+Channel strategy maps the customer's discovery journey to the channels most likely to reach them at the right point in consideration.
+A longer consideration cycle means building content and comparison assets for mid-funnel research; an impulse-purchase product means maximizing reach and creative freshness in paid social and shoppable video.
+That creative volume runs through the same creative production pipeline used for ongoing paid testing.
+It is not about spreading budget across every channel, it is about concentrating it where the customer actually converts.

-Launch execution planning designs the day-by-day launch playbook: which channels go live in which order, what the inventory commitment looks like by channel, and what the optimization decision triggers are for the live launch period.
-We build the launch war room structure — who's watching which metrics, how fast budget reallocation decisions can be made, and what the contingency plans are for launch scenarios that diverge from plan.
+Launch execution planning is the day-by-day playbook: which channels go live in what order, inventory commitment by channel, optimization triggers for the live window.
+We build the launch war room, who watches which metrics, how fast reallocation decisions get made, and the contingency plans for scenarios that diverge from plan.

-Post-launch measurement and iteration connects launch performance to the longer-arc customer development decisions: which cohorts acquired during launch have the best LTV trajectory, which channels produced the best post-launch repeat purchase rate, and what the first 90 days of customer behavior tells you about product-market fit for the next launch cycle.
+Post-launch measurement connects launch performance to longer-arc customer decisions: which cohorts have the best LTV trajectory, which channels produced the best repeat purchase rate, and what the first 90 days say about product-market fit for the next cycle.

 What we deliver

-The DTC brands with the lowest acquisition costs at launch are almost never the ones spending the most on launch-week paid social — they're the ones that spent three months before launch building the owned audience and influencer relationships that generate organic demand on day one.
-Pre-launch investment in audience building is the highest-ROI GTM spend a DTC brand can make.
+The DTC brands with the lowest acquisition costs at launch are almost never the ones spending the most on launch-week paid social.
+They are the ones that spent three months before launch building the owned audience and creator relationships that generate organic demand on day one.
+That pre-launch investment is the highest-ROI GTM spend a DTC brand can make, and it only gets more valuable as paid acquisition costs keep rising.

 Our Methodology

-GTM engagements at Winston Francois run in two phases: pre-launch preparation and launch execution.
-Pre-launch preparation covers positioning, channel strategy, and audience building program — typically eight to twelve weeks depending on the product complexity and how much pre-launch audience building is needed.
-Launch execution is the active management period from launch week through the first 90 days of customer data.
+GTM engagements run in two phases, pre-launch preparation and launch execution.
+Pre-launch preparation covers positioning, channel strategy, and audience building, typically eight to twelve weeks depending on product complexity.
+Launch execution is the active period from launch week through the first 90 days of customer data.

 The pre-launch phase is where the leverage is.
-Positioning and channel strategy decisions made before launch are dramatically cheaper to get right than course corrections during an active launch.
-We run scenario planning for two to three likely launch situations — strong organic demand, paid-dependent demand, slow start — so the launch team knows exactly what to do in each case.
+Positioning and channel decisions made before launch are cheaper to get right than course corrections mid-launch.
+We run scenario planning for two to three likely situations, strong organic demand, paid-dependent demand, slow start, so the team knows what to do in each case.

-Post-launch, we run 30-day and 90-day cohort reviews to connect launch customer acquisition to long-term LTV trajectory.
-These reviews inform both the next product launch strategy and ongoing retention investment decisions.
+Post-launch, we run 30-day and 90-day cohort reviews to connect launch acquisition to long-term LTV.
+These reviews inform both the next launch strategy and ongoing retention investment.

 The Insights You Want